-Figures 192-193 shows an example of a genuine Other Ranks’ headdress badge.
-The headdress badge is die struck in yellow-brass.
-This badge has copper loops which lack feet and are positioned north-south.
+I have been unable to identify an Officer's gilt example of this badge.
+Figure 257 is a genuine Other Ranks’ headdress badge in gilding metal.
+The headdress badge is die struck and has copper loops which lack feet and are positioned north-south.
 The quality of the strike is very good with fine detail evident on the front and rear of the badge.

 Figure 257: A genuine ‘C’ Squadron (Australian) Other Ranks’ headdress badge (KK 1375) in gilding metal with north-south loops.

 An additional example of the Australian Squadron Other Ranks headdress badge is shown in Figure 258.
 This headdress badge is shown with a pair of Australian Squadron Officer's gilt collar badges.
 The collar badges are die-struck in gilt with service wear to their front surfaces and have north-south gilt loops without feet.
 These collar badges were worn as a facing pair.